spacedogXYZ/common-cause-share/_posts/2020-09-08-new-hampshire-you-can-vote-absentee-in-person.md

 ![](/assets/uploads/new-hampshire-.png)

-And don't forget -- you can find your polling place at <https://app.sos.nh.gov/Public/PollingPlaceSearch.aspx> or s visit [commoncause.org/voting-tools](https://commoncause.org/voting-tools) to get information and resources on how to vote safely.
+And don't forget -- you can find your polling place at <https://app.sos.nh.gov/Public/PollingPlaceSearch.aspx> or visit [commoncause.org/voting-tools](https://commoncause.org/voting-tools) to get information and resources on how to vote safely.